tamaragevorgyan/gettyimages-api/documentation/endpoints/download/SingleStepDownload.md

 Single Step Download
 -------------------------------------
-The single step download call returns a redirect to download the largest image available.
+The single step download call returns a redirect to download the largest file available for the specified image (ImageId).
 This endpoint currently does not support ImagePack or RoyaltyFreeSubscription ProductOfferings and only supports downloading images at this time.
 Single step download encapsulates the functionality of [GetLargestImageDownloadAuthorizations](GetLargestImageDownloadAuthorizations.md), [CreateDownloadRequest](CreateDownloadRequest.md) and the call to download an image into a single request.

 ###Download Limits